-Patek Philippe – Simply the Finest Watche Money Can Buy
+Patek Philippe – Simply the Finest Watch, Money Can Buy.

 In 1845 Patek & Co.
 Partnership founded in Geneva with Jean Adrien Philippe, technical director.

-In 1857, Universal Exposition in London – Queen Victoria and Prince Albert bought a timepiece from them and as a result, the company rapidly consolidated its reputation, shooting to international fame.
+In 1857 Universal Exposition in London – Queen Victoria and Prince Albert each bought a PP timepiece

 In 1867 the company produced the world’s first wristwatch.

 In 1927 the company produced the world’s first perpetual calendar wristwatch.

 In 1941 the company produced the world’s first perpetual calendar chronograph wristwatch.

 In 1962 the company produced the world’s first automatic, perpetual calendar wristwatch.It is said that fewer than one million Patek Philippe watches have been made since the company began making watches, at the rate of 200 per year, in 1839.
 That’s fewer than some very high-end Swiss manufacturers (Rolex for example) currently produce in one year.
 The company now limits itself to producing less than 50,000 watches per year, even though it is estimated by watch market analysts that the company could sell ten times this figure.
 Patek production is so precise and detailed, it takes nine months to make even its most basic watches, and more than two years to produce some of its more complicated timepieces.

 We of course associate Patek Philippe with the highest possible quality.
 But more particularly understated elegance, craftsmanship, heritage, technical accomplishment and perfection.
 Most of all, confidence.